LucienHH/Storehaus/README.md

 ## Commands
 Game Info Bot uses the following commands:

+Prefix: !

+Example: `!meme`

+Some commands require the name of game after them.
+Example: `!gameinfo Skyrim`
 #### Gaming Commands

 `compat` Find out if a game is backwards compatible on Xbox One or Xbox Series X devices.